zwave-js/node-zwave-js/docs/api/node.md

 Resets all information about this node and forces a fresh interview.

-> [!WARNING] Take care NOT to call this method when the node is already being interviewed.
-Otherwise the node information may become inconsistent.
+> [!WARNING] After calling this method, the node will no longer be `ready`.
+Keep this in mind if you rely on the `ready` state in your application.

 ### `interviewCC`